xperseguers/t3ext-cloudflare/Documentation/AdministratorManual/InstallingExtension/Index.rst

 Installing the extension
 ------------------------

-With thousands of sites on the internet using TYPO3, many TYPO3 sites have decided to use CloudFlare to make their site faster with this `free CDN <https://www.cloudflare.com/features-cdn>`__ and to make the site more secure with their `security services <https://www.cloudflare.com/features-security>`__.
+With thousands of sites on the internet using TYPO3, many TYPO3 sites have decided to use Cloudflare to make their site faster with this `free CDN <https://www.cloudflare.com/features-cdn>`__ and to make the site more secure with their `security services <https://www.cloudflare.com/features-security>`__.

-We will cover the recommended first steps so that any TYPO3 administrator should be able to get CloudFlare up and running in a few minutes.
+We will cover the recommended first steps so that any TYPO3 administrator should be able to get Cloudflare up and running in a few minutes.